jinghuazhao/SomaLogic/analysis-plan.md

 *16/11/2018*

-This is an initial draft, which follows SCALLOP/CVD1/INF1.
+This is an initial draft.

 ## Data

 * Phenotypes.
 Cohorts have 1129 and 1310 arrays.
-* Genotypes.
-Please use imputed genotypes with build37 (hg19) coordinates.
+* Genotypes. genechip and imputed genotypes with build37 (hg19) coordinates.

 ## Model